constituentvoice/Velociwrapper/README.rst

 Elasticsearch is extremely flexible when it comes to adding types but less forgiving about changing them.
 To help with this we created a metaclass called ``ESType`` to define mappings used in Elasticsearch.
-The types are used when ``strict_types`` is on and both the mapping options and types are used when creating or reindexing the indicies.
+The types are used when ``strict_types`` is on and both the mapping options and types are used when creating or reindexing the indices.
 The mapping options are set in the metaclass, otherwise the types subclass normal Python types and are used the same way.

 Using Velociwrapper's types is completely optional.
 If you define the models using normal Python types, everything